jogo/jogo.github.com/slides/development-models/content.md

     * 1,000 contributors
     * 5,000 to 7,000 patches
 * Lieutenants / subsystem maintainers
-    * About 1,000 maintainers
+    * 100-150 maintainers
 * Chain of Trust
 * No elections for technical positions
 * Decentralized review process
-    * each maintainer has their own git tree
+    * Each maintainer has their own git tree
 * Only about 1% of patches are directly merged by BDFL